 Find the Cheapest Airports to Utah Ski Resorts

 There are some smaller airports in Utah.
 However, many ski resorts near Salt Lake City, Park City and Ogden are within easy driving distance from Salt Lake City International Airport.
-Some Utah locations, such Brian Head, are closer to the smaller airport in Saint George, Utah, or even the Las Vegas airport, than to Salt Lake City.
+Some Utah locations, such as Brian Head, are closer to the smaller airport in Saint George, Utah, or even the Las Vegas airport, than to Salt Lake City.
 Still, most travelers will be flying into Salt Lake City.
 The road signs from the airport to the ski resorts are well-marked and easy to follow, making Salt Lake City and Park City easy destinations for even first-time visitors.

-Know How to Shop Fares to Find the Cheapest Flights to Utah
+Here Is How to Shop Fares to Find the Cheapest Flights to Utah

 Shopping for flights has gotten more complicated for all types of travel.
 Seat assignments, checked luggage and carry-on items used to be included in all tickets, but that has changed.
 Adding those "luxuries" now comes with added fees.
 When comparing different airlines' fares to the same destination, make sure you know what is included before you book.